 The primary concern of the IAEI is consumer safety.
 Knowing that mishandling electricity can become extremely dangerous, perhaps even fatal, the IAEI and its members are committed to improving design, installation, inspection, and usage of this energy.
 Education is one of the best methods for improving safety.

-For information regarding the Colorado State licensing changes and PDU requirements, please visit the State Electrical Board’s website at
+For information regarding the Colorado State licensing changes and CE requirements, please visit the State Electrical Board’s website at

 For more information, please see our Northeast Division page.